SSimonPhd/emp-tracker/Assignment.md

 ### Technical Acceptance Criteria: 40%
 Satisfies all of the preceding acceptance criteria plus the following:

-Uses the Inquirer packageLinks to an external site..
+Uses the Inquirer package.

-Uses the MySQL2 packageLinks to an external site. to connect to a MySQL database.
+Uses the MySQL2 package to connect to a MySQL database.

-Uses the console.table packageLinks to an external site. to print MySQL rows to the console.
+Uses the console.table package to print MySQL rows to the console.

 Follows the table schema outlined in the homework instructions.